ThomasMillard123/Mario/README.md

 # Mario
-a simple game based on Mario
+a simple game based on Mario created with c++ and SDL.

+Controlls